h01ger/piuparts/README_server.txt

 https://piuparts.debian.org has been set up directly from GIT, this is described in '/usr/share/doc/piuparts-master/README_pejacevic.txt'.

-== Distributed testing

-WARNING: Please note that running piuparts this way is somewhat risky, to say the least.
-There are security implications that you want to consider.
-It's best to do it on machines that you don't mind wiping clean at a moment's notice, and preferably so that they don't have direct network access.

-=== Distributed piuparts testing protocol
+== Distributed piuparts testing protocol

 The slave machine and the piuparts-master program communicate using a simplistic line based protocol.
 SSH takes care of